dslik/red-jellies/final-project/video_script.md

 Calor allows us to check the supply voltages:

+(type voltage supply)

+And the charging voltage.

-(type voltage supply, then voltage charge)
+(Type voltage charge)

 These are measured using the on-chip ADC.